A beginner's guide to starting RC Drifting (Ver. 2026)

 Batteries

-I will try to briefly go over batteries and chargers.
-Your basic ready-to-run cars like the Yokomo Rookie RTR will come with a basic Nickel Metal chemistry battery but most high performace RC drift cars will be using a battery chemistry of Lithium Polymer or more commonly known as LiPo in the RC industry.
-You may see LiHV batteries but they are also considered Lithium Polymer that can just be charged to a slightly higher voltage than a regular LiPo.
+I will briefly go over batteries and chargers.
+Your basic ready-to-run cars like the Yokomo Rookie Drift RTR will come with a basic Nickel Metal chemistry battery but most high performace RC drift cars will be using a battery chemistry of Lithium Polymer or more commonly known as LiPo in the RC industry.
+You may see LiHV batteries but they are also still considered Lithium Polymer.
 Each single battery will have one or more individual battery cells within it.
-Single cell batteries considered 1S, two cell batteries considered 2S, three cell as 3S and so on.
+Single cell batteries are considered 1S, two cell batteries considered 2S, three cell as 3S and so on.
 Most of our drift ESCs will only be compatible with 1-3S batteries with most of us using 2S for optimal power and controllability.

 There are two main sizes of LiPo batteries.
-Commonly used in the RC world are the long stick pack batteries known for their long length.
-These typically have longer runtimes and overall capacity but usually weigh a lot and aren't preferred for RC drifting performance-wise but will get you started if that's all you have.
-Most commonly used in RC drifting is the shorty size pack.
-These packs are smaller, light weight and higher performance typically than the stick packs at a cost of capacity and runtime.
+Commonly used in the RC world are the long stick pack batteries known for their long length, longer runtimes and overall capacity but usually weigh a lot and aren't preferred for RC drifting performance-wise but will get you started if that's all you have depending on if it will fit in your chassis.
+More commonly used in RC drifting is the shorty size pack.
+These packs are smaller, light weight and higher performance typically than the stick packs at the cost of capacity and runtime.

 Chargers

 Most available RC battery chargers are compatible with whatever battery chemistry you're using but you’ll typically be looking for a charger that will be compatible with NiMH and LiPo battery packs.
-Multi-cell batteries require a balance wire to be plugged in while charging in order to "balance charge" all the cells at the same rate and voltage safely so make sure you're getting a balance charger.
+Multi-cell batteries require a balance wire to be plugged in while charging in order to "balance" all the cell's charge at the same rate and voltage safely so make sure you're getting a balance charger.
 A charger with an adjustable charging amperage can help you charge your batteries in a timely fashion but 1C is usually the most common "safe" charging rate.
 Ex.
-4000mah battery @4 amps,, 6500mah battery @6.5 amps etc. 2C would be double this Ex.
-4000mah @8 amps but again charge at 2C at your own risk.
+4000mah battery @4 amps, 6500mah battery @6.5 amps etc. 2C would be double this Ex.
+4000mah @8 amps but again charge at higher than 1C at your own risk.

 Now that you understand all the components of an RC drift car, there are two paths that I want to discuss next when choosing your first RC drift car.
 Building your own chassis kit or buying a ready-to-run.